Redback-Operations/redback-documentation/docs/cybersecurity/research/ids-and-wazuh/wazuh-documentation.md

 6. **Compliance** – Wazuh provides members the opportunity to be compliant with various standards that are followed throughout many companies including but not limited to MFA and minimalized password sharing.
 Through this, users can become more cyber safe and also by following these standards, users can also create a more cyber safe environment for their companies.

 ### Conclusion:
-As a free open-sourced platform, Wazuh provides plenty of information and opportunities for members to learn about various cyber security principles, concepts and risks in which every one can learn how to mitigate.
+As a free open-sourced platform, Wazuh provides plenty of information and opportunities for members to learn about various cyber security principles, concepts and risks in which every one can learn how to mitigate and also utilize the platform in a positive manor to assist in protecting themselves from the evolving world of cyber threats and attacks.

 From easy implementation, low requirements and plenty of concepts that can be learnt, this platform is an extremely important asset to utilize in further enhancing a cyber safe environment to reduce the risk of exploitation, enumeration and compromise of a linked agent while also having various areas to develop our understanding of cyber security principles including but not limited to, Incident Response, Security awareness and safety.